dpb587/ti-debug/README.md

 The DBGp service is enabled by default.
 Simple run `bin/ti-debug`, point your browser to `localhost:9222`, and configure your DBGp engine to connect to the DBGp client at `localhost:9000`.
-If you need to support multiple developers, enable the DBGp proxy server by adding the `--dbgp-proxy` option to the command.
+If you need to support multiple developers, enable the DBGp proxy server by adding the `--dbgp-proxy` option to the command - both browser-based and IDEs are supported.

 #### PHP